rrusk/scoop-env/README.md

 cd scoop-env
 vagrant up
 ```
+Note: 64-bit guests in VirtualBox require VT-x support.
+Ensure that VT-x support is enabled in the BIOS before installing 64-bit guests.

 A Fedora image is downloaded on the first run.
 Please expect it to take time.

-Read `util/prosition.sh` to see how it:
+Read `util/provision.sh` to see how it:

 * Creates a second drive and join both as a volume group
 * Expands the logical volume and resize the filesystem